-This section explains when and how you can get disqualified from being a director of a company.
-Check how the company director disqualification process works if you get banned.
+This help guide explains when and how you can get disqualified from being the director of a limited company and the procedure for director disqualification.

 UNFIT CONDUCT: Failing to meet the legal responsibilities of a company director means you can get banned.

 Being banned as a director results from 'unfit conduct' which can include: